krinj/py-hanabi/REPORT.md

 * **Implement a Hanabi CQRS and GUI for analysis**: In order to design and improve the strategy, the first step was to make powerful tools that allowed me to look at each game in great detail.
 Firstly I created a GUI for the game state, allowing me to interact with the cards and see their data visually.
 I used a CQRS (command queue) design pattern to simulate the game, meaning that I could click through a history of all the moves, to see the state before and after each move.
 * **Apply Bayesian Reasoning**: For each card in hand, the agent computes a probability score (for each possible color and value combination), and a rating (for whether it should be played or discarded).
 This will allow the agent to make better decisions.
-* **Analyse and Experiment**: Once I have a basic agent running with the above information, I can analyse the games played and develop some intuition about ways to improve the agent.
+* **Analyze and Experiment**: Once I have a basic agent running with the above information, I can analyze the games played and develop some intuition about ways to improve the agent.

 The agent itself is very simple.
 It has two main components: